Uniform and insignia of Scouting America

-The uniform and insignia of the Boy Scouts of America (BSA) gives a Scout visibility and creates a level of identity within both the unit and the community.
+Scouting America use uniforms and insignia to give a Scout visibility and create a level of identity within both the unit and the community.
 The uniform is used to promote equality while showing individual achievement.
-While all uniforms are similar in basic design, they do vary in color and detail to identify the different membership divisions of Cub Scouting, Scouts BSA and Venturing.
+While all uniforms are similar in basic design, they do vary in color and detail to identify the different membership divisions of Cub Scouting, Scouts BSA, Sea Scouts, and Venturing.
 Many people collect BSA insignia such as camporee and jamboree emblems, council shoulder strips and historical badges.
+The uniform is one of eight methods of Scouting used to deliver on Scouting America's mission and fulfill the aims of Scouting.